LolyxMoon/Aptos-x402/docs/README.md

 ### For API Providers

-Add x402 payments to your API (so agents like Sofia can pay you):
+Add x402 payments to your API (so agents like Olivia can pay you):

 ```bash
 # 1. Install